 The mission of the CSUMB Campus Health Center is to provide the highest standard of medical service while encouraging patients to be active participants in their health care.
-The Campus Health Center is primarily student focused.
+The Campus Health Center is primarily student-focused.
 The center's staff includes a broad range of health professionals who have expertise in primary care and women's health services.
-All clinical staff are licensed or registered in California
+All clinical staff is licensed or registered in California.

 The Campus Health Center is available to: